 - Position a rack in the lower third of the oven and preheat the oven to 375ºF.

 - Reduce the flame to medium, add the shallots to the skillet along with the chicken broth mixture.
 Using a whisk, scrape the bottom of the pan so all the brown bits are loosened.
 Let sauce simmer and reduce for about 8-10 minutes or until about ⅓ cup of the sauce remains.
-NOT thicken.
+If you do not do this step, your sauce will NOT thicken.

 - When the sauce has thickened, remove from the flame, add the butter and whisk until it melts completely.
 With the skillet off the flame add the heavy cream and mushrooms, and whisk to combine.
 Place the skillet back over the flame for just 30 seconds, do not allow the sauce to boil.
 Remove from heat, add the chicken back into the pan and drizzle the sauce over the chicken.
 Place the skillet in the oven for 5-8 minutes or until the chicken is completely cooked through.
 Top with chopped parsley or basil and serve warm.

 - Use boneless skinless chicken breasts/thighs that about the same thickness.
 I pounded mine down to about ½ inch.